I am an animist, creating a sacred healing space where people and spirits can come together and learn to walk in balance.

 As an artist, writer, and ceremonial designer I use my knowledge of ancient traditional lore combined with modern psychology and sociology to move towards a culture of consent, equity, and sustainability.

 I create infographics, coloring pages, blog posts, documents and zines on these topics and more.
 I make witch boxes to send out, filled with locally and sustainably sourced devotional tools.
 I teach classes on gardening and meditation.
 I make art that is connected to ancient lore and modern devotion to the seasons.
 I am learning new skills every day to improve my ability to communicate, educate, and create.

-Patreon has special content, personal blog posts, and bonus PDFs as well as access to her newest artwork.
+Patreon has special content, coloring pages, moon spells, personal blog posts, and bonus PDFs as well as access to my newest artwork.

 Instagram is filled with rainbows, skulls, and things that delight.
 Give me a follow!